 Confluences – where two waterways meet – often hold great historical, cultural, and spiritual significance.
 To experience a confluence is something special, even when it’s the meeting of two small prairie waterways like Pipestone Creek and the Battle River.
 It was wonderful to paddle on both in one day.
 We also had the chance to hike up the valley hills and explore the small patches of native prairie that thrive there.
 We are always amazed at the diversity of plant life in these places!

 Starting south of Bittern Lake, this could be a short, easy, and fulfilling route, or put in further upstream and have a full day.
 Close to both Camrose and Wetaskiwin, the area is easily accessible, as are the put-in and take out points.
 There are no obstacles on this route and it offers beautiful views of the valley.
 The south valley slope is a continuous forest, which helps you recognize which direction you are heading along the meanders.

 This is a must do for everyone who wants to Paddle the Battle.
-The route is about 18km, which we did in 3 hours (including breaks) during spring runoff.
 There are no obstructions along the route and no rapids (small ones do occur other places) so this is also a great route for families.

 Avid paddlers will love this technical and challenging route!
 Easily accessible from Camrose it has lots of options for put-in and take-out locations, making it scalable for your time and energy.